 - Women make up just 19.4% of the U.S. Congress and 24.4% of state legislatures.

 - 19 states have no women representing them in the U.S. Congress and 11 states have no women Senators.

 Emerge gives Democratic women who want to run for public office a unique opportunity.
 We are the only in-depth, seven-month, 70-hour, training program providing aspiring female leaders with cutting-edge tools and training to run for elected office and elevate themselves in our political system.
-We currently work in 16 states: Arizona, California, Colorado, Kentucky, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New Mexico, Oregon, Pennsylvania, Vermont, Virginia, and Wisconsin.
+We currently work in 17 states: Arizona, California, Colorado, Kentucky, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New Mexico, Oregon, Pennsylvania, Tennessee, Vermont, Virginia, and Wisconsin.
 Emerge America’s role is to serve the states where we work, open new state programs and build capacity to train more women in each of our current states.
 We provide our program’s alumnae with a strong, supportive network of women in politics, which includes a national association of Emerge alumnae, the Emerge board and advisory council members.

 As the number of elected Democratic women remains flat or even declines, the need for our work is growing across the country.
 We are working to open new states in the next two years to offer our programming to more women in more locations.

 Emerge gets results.